abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 ### Check, Enum, Comment

-Finaly we are going to add tables for categories and transactions. would be good to have separated sets of categories for different budets, so `category` will have Foreign Key on `bidget`.
-Transaction amount can be positive and negative numberic field.
-So, categories either should be splitted between spending and incoming types.
+Finally, we are going to add tables for categories and transactions.
+Would be good to have separated sets of categories for different budgets, so `category` will have Foreign Key on `bidget`.
+Transaction amount can be positive and negative numeric field.
+So, categories either should be split between spending and incoming types.
 So the result database schema will look like:

 ![DB scheme budget](/assets/images/articles/7_db_diagram_full.png)